 But sure as spring follows winter, the meaning of everything will unfold.
 The more this happens, the more peace we will know; our joy will expand.
 Know too that nothing will take on deeper meaning without our commitment and a serious effort.
 We have to put some skin in this game.
 Otherwise life will seem sterile and filled with anxiety.

-It can be frightening to feel like we live in a haphazard world where events seem confusing and meaningless, and life is a burden.
-But when we start to perceive how incredibly meaningful everything is, that there’s a much wider wisdom and purpose behind every event, and that there’s a deep connectivity woven throughout the totality of our lives, well, then fear and confusion must vanish.
+It can be frightening to feel like we live in a haphazard world where events seem confusing and meaningless.
+Where life is a burden.
+But then we start to perceive how incredibly meaningful everything is.
+That there’s a much wider wisdom and purpose behind every event.
+And that there’s a deep connectivity woven throughout the totality of our lives.
+Well, then fear and confusion must vanish.
 Because everything we experience will start to have meaning.

-Usually, though, we just put things aside, chocking up our emotional reactions and moods to the ‘that’s so random’ nature of the universe.
-We think ‘if only this or that would happen,’ or ‘if only so-and-so would do such-and-such,’ then all would be well.
+Usually, though, we just put things aside.
+We chock up our emotional reactions and moods to the “that’s so random” nature of the universe.
+We think “if only this or that would happen,” or “if only so-and-so would do such-and-such”.
+Then all would be well.
 It’s no wonder we become depressed, anxious and confused.

 To be angry, self-rejecting or impatient about where we are in our growth process is akin to a child being upset because it is not yet an adult.
 We can likely all agree that that would be foolish.
 If we’re halfway grown up, there’s no value in scolding ourselves—or anyone else, for that matter—for where we are.
 Moreover, if we reject our current state and get angry about it, we put up barricades that prohibit the train from moving.